Polk Library

 Use these tools after you have identified and verified your sources.
 They help you compare studies, summarize evidence, structure an argument, and revise writing—while you remain responsible for accuracy and interpretation.

-Best for: Understanding what the research collectively says on a question. can compare against literature set acquired; it is a comparison and triangulation layer that helps you see how your findings align with the broader evidence base.
+Best for: Understanding what the research collectively says on a question.
+It can compare against the literature set you have acquired; it is a comparison and triangulation layer that helps you see how your findings align with the broader evidence base.

 • Summarizes findings across multiple studies on a specific question.